 Glocal has strong partnerships with a number of organizations around the world, and encourages students to intern with them.
 Throughout the program, students work with one of Glocal’s internship coordinators to match their skills and interests with an organization.
 If they find that a student is best suited for an organization that is not a partner of Glocal’s, but fulfills the requirements for an internship, the student is welcome to apply there.

 The internship component of the program enables students the opportunity to gain solid field experience.
 Glocal’s focus on community involvement comes to life in the internship, where students are strongly encouraged to pursue internship projects that enable ample field work.
 Students will solidify their understanding of organizational structures and functionality.
-This exposure to individual work with communities, as well as being part of a professional team, will provide students with tools to work successfully in the field of international development.

 The situation in Israel and Jerusalem is tremendously complex, however most students report feeling very safe and secure.
 As is the case in most parts of the world, dangerous situations can occur, and the Glocal staff do their very best to keep students updated on any given situation, and are more than happy to consult with prospective students who feel concerned about coming to the Middle East to study.
-Additionally, Glocal is home to a number of local students who can also act as guides through the cultural, logistical, and political elements of the city.

 Jerusalem is an exciting city, steeped in history, spirituality and diversity.
 Life here is certainly different than anywhere else in the world.
 Jerusalem is a unique mélange of East and West, Old and New.
 Many of Glocal’s students, Palestinian and Israeli, call Jerusalem home, and will most likely be your most profound guides to life here.